 Significance -- Degree to which a feature exemplifies an aspect of geodiversity that is rare, unique, an exceptional example, or otherwise of special importance

 Conservation -- Condition of the natural values of a feature and the degree to which current land uses and land management practices are likely to protect those natural values given their inherent sensitivity

-For more information regarding geoheritage sites or scenic geological features, contact the DCNR Bureau of Topographic and Geologic Survey at 717-702-2017.
+For more information regarding geoheritage sites or scenic geological features, contact the DCNR Bureau of Geological Survey at 717-702-2017.